Your Guide for Master's in Communication Graduate Programs for 2023

 Also known as "distance learning," fully online programs allow you to study a master’s in communication over the internet using a combination of video lectures, interactive programs, gamification, and online submission of papers and other assessments used to measure progress.

-You may work from home, public libraries, or any other remote location including online access to resources that the university offers such as online library, JSTOR, and others.
+You may work from home, public libraries, or any other remote location, including online access to the university’s resources, such as an online library, JSTOR, and others.
 However, you may or may not be able to use the brick & mortar library.
 Check each university for further details.
-You may complete the program in the same length of time as a full campus-based program or spread study over several more years.
+You may complete the program the same length as a campus-based program or spread study over several more years.

 Further flexibility is available; students may be offered flexible deadlines or some input on deciding assessment dates and course structure to help them work around other commitments.

-This method is ideally suited to those who live too far away from a state university or who does not have ready access to transportation to get there.
-Also suited to parents, part-time employees, and those with caring responsibilities.
+This method is ideally suited to those who live too far away from a state university or who do not have ready access to transportation to get there – it also serves parents, part-time employees, and those with caring responsibilities.

 Hybrid Master's in Communication Study

 Hybrid programs are exactly what they sound like - a mix of online and virtual learning.
 Many students prefer to have the best of both worlds when studying for a master’s in communication.
-Most of the study, coursework, lectures and other classroom study takes place online.
+Most of the study, coursework, lectures, and other classroom studies occur online.

-However, there are program elements that the student simply must attend the campus.
+However, there are program elements that the student must attend the campus.
 These may be workshops for direct experience using specialist equipment, or seminars.
-These are small discussion groups in a classroom setting that can work online but can also be set with problems.
+These small discussion groups in a classroom setting can work online but can also be set with problems.

-How much in-person contact you have depends on the university, the department, and the course makeup.
-Some programs require more face-to-face interaction while others may keep it to a minimum.
+Your in-person contact depends on the university, the department, and the course makeup.
+Some programs require more face-to-face interaction, while others may keep it to a minimum.
 This study method is perfect for those students desiring flexible distance learning but who also need the social interaction of university life.

 How Long Will It Take Me to Complete a Master’s in Communication Program?